postalsys/mailauth/README.md

         helo: 'uvn-67-33.tll01.zonevs.eu', // EHLO/HELO hostname
         sender: 'andris@ekiri.ee', // MAIL FROM address

-        // If you do not want to provide ip/helo/sender manually but parse from the message
+        // Uncomment if you do not want to provide ip/helo/sender manually but parse from the message
         //trustReceived: true,

         // Server processing this message, defaults to os.hostname().
 Inserted into Authentication headers